 How to file your taxes online: 3 ways

-There are plenty of tools available that can help expedite the process.
+Filing your taxes online is faster and easier than paper filing.
 Here are some options to consider as you move through the e-filing process.

 1. Do it yourself